RebootJeff/rebootjeff.github.io/source/_posts/2014-05-15-my-sublime-text-2-setup-and-customization.markdown

 # Theme (UI Skin)

 I use the Nexus theme, which you can find here: [https://github.com/EleazarCrusader/nexus-theme](https://github.com/EleazarCrusader/nexus-theme).
 The readme file explains a bunch of different installation options, but I recommend installing via Package Manager.
 The readme also tells you how to activate the theme after installation.

 ![official Nexus theme screenshot](https://raw.githubusercontent.com/EleazarCrusader/nexus-theme/master/nexus-theme.png)

+<p class="my-caption">The orange and blue decorations on the tabs tell you if the file has been change since last save.</p>

 # Packages